 In late May 2018, we announced plans to add a new 150-megawatt wind farm in Kossuth County, Iowa.
 It generates power on behalf of Wisconsin customers.
-The Kossuth Wind Farm project will be located in north-central Iowa, which has consistently strong wind resources.
-This project can generate enough energy for 70,000 homes.
+The Kossuth Wind Farm will be located in north-central Iowa, which has consistently strong wind resources.
+This project can generate enough energy for 57,000 homes.
 Pending regulatory approval, construction is expected to begin in summer 2019 with planned completion in fall 2020.

 In early April 2018, we also finalized our acquisition of a 55-megawatt ownership interest in the Forward Wind Energy Center near Brownsville, Wis.

 Both of these projects add to our existing fleet of two other wind farms serving Wisconsin customers: Cedar Ridge and Bent Tree.

 Why are you adding more wind energy now?

 - We are taking these steps today so that our customers can benefit from the improved economics of wind and receive low-cost, renewable energy for decades.